ajsal-ali/RL-Landing/README.md

 ## Features (high level)

-- Tabular Q-learning with a sparse dict Q-table (memory only used for visited state-action pairs)
+- Tabular Double Q-Learning (Hasselt, 2010) with two sparse dict Q-tables Q_A and Q_B to reduce overestimation bias (memory only used for visited state-action pairs)
 - YOLO detection interface that subscribes to Gazebo camera topic and returns normalized center/confidence
 - MAVSDK offboard velocity control with position fallback and safety clamping
 - Altitude-based episodes that automatically terminate when the drone reaches a defined minimum altitude (just above the landing pad)